 Front ParkSense can be enabled and disabled with the Front ParkSense switch.

 Rear ParkSense can be enabled and disabled with the Rear ParkSense switch.

-When the Front or Rear ParkSense switch is pushed to disable the system, the instrument cluster display will show the "PARKSENSE OFF" message for approximately five seconds.
+When the gear selector is moved to REVERSE and the Front or Rear system is disabled, the instrument cluster display will show the "Off"